ksjae/KoGPT/README.md

 v0.1 may have faulty tokenizers, producing bad outputs.

 v0.2+ be GPT2 with n_ctx of 2048.
-True form of GPT-3 implementation(alternating layers) will not be available within the year. v0.2-story is producing hashtags (which were not finetuned for) If other limitations or errors are found, please open an issue.
+True form of GPT-3 implementation(alternating layers) will not be available within the year.

+If other limitations or errors are found, please open an issue.

 ## Training data